dimajix/flowman/docs/spec/namespace.md

 # Namespace

-On top of the very global settings, Flowman also supports so called *namespaces*.
-Each project is executed within the context of one namespace, if nothing else is specified the *defautlt namespace*.
+On top of the very global settings, Flowman also supports so-called *namespaces*.
+Each project is executed within the context of one namespace, if nothing else is specified the *default namespace*.
 Each namespace contains some configuration, such that different namespaces might represent different tenants or different staging environments.

 ## Example